epccs/Gravimetric/Applications/BlinkLED/README.md

 Demonstration of General I/O, e.g. Blink an LED.

-Also shows the UART core and how to redirect it to stdin and stdout, as well as some Python that sends an 'a' character to stop the LED from blinking.
+It also links an Interrupt-Driven UART library for AVR Standard IO facilities, as well as some Python that sends an 'a' character to stop the LED from blinking.

 ## Firmware Upload